edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 3. **Eliminating lifecycle hooks**:
    - The setup relies purely on reactive constructs, removing the need for lifecycle hooks like `ngOnInit`, making the component more concise and functional.

-> **Note: 📌** <br> While these features are exciting, keep in mind that, at the moment, `rxResource` is experimental, and `linkedSignal` is in developer preview.
+> **Note: 📌** <br/> While these features are exciting, keep in mind that, at the moment, `rxResource` is experimental, and `linkedSignal` is in developer preview.
 To learn more about the state of these features, check out the excellent [angular.courses/caniuse](https://www.angular.courses/caniuse?fflags=version-summary) interactive table.

 #### Configuring feature routes